 If you remain untested for these factors you could be potentially endangering other people on the road.

-Generally people are unaware that they have slight defects in their vision.
-The previous method of granting a license to a 17 year old and not requiring another eyetest until he reached 70 years of age was blatently flawed.
+Generally, people are unaware that they have slight defects in their vision.
+The previous method of granting a license to a 17-year-old and not requiring another eye test until he reached 70 years of age was blatantly flawed.

 Because vision is so important to our lives and for driving you owe it to yourself and the other drivers on the road to maintain good vision throughout your life.

-Where a correction is necessary to meet the standard (either with glasses or contact lenses) your licence is clearly stamped that this is the case.
+Where a correction is necessary to meet the standard (either with glasses or contact lenses) your license is clearly stamped that this is the case.

 If you know that you have an existing vision problem or you are diagnosed with a degenerative vision problem, such as a progressive eye disease, you may be required to complete an eye test with each renewal of your license after your initial learners permit.